ariffurqon/Umbrella/README.md

 $ click on the play/run button in Xcode
 $ open the directory in the text editor of your choice
 $ go to the src folder and open the api.js
-$ replace the api key with your own, you can obtain your own api key directly at <a href="http://openweathermap.org/api" target=_blank>http://openweathermap.org/api</a>
+$ replace the api key with your own, you can obtain your own api key directly at http://openweathermap.org/api

 ```